 “Paulette at school.
 Sends you her fondest regards.
 June 1947”.
 Paulette, I think I may have a picture of you, I said after that epiphany.
 As I was speaking to her, I was rummaging through old photos until I finally found it.
 I sent it to her via WhatsApp.
 She responded, “it is me.
 We will meet soon”.

 She then sent me the pictures that she was talking about.
-The one that had me crying non-stop was one of my mother, three of her sisters and her brother, taken in the Bronx between 1945 and 1946.
+The one that had me crying non-stop was one of my mother, three of her sisters, and her brother, taken in the Bronx between 1945 and 1946.

 Additionally, Paulette sent me pictures of my grandmother with my uncle who was in a Navy uniform, another uncle with my aunt and two of my cousins, as well as pictures of my French cousin who I knew as well as his parents.
 Two pictures, however, I cannot identify, and I have a feeling that they are relatives who more than likely perished at the Belzec Death Camp like many others from Kamorow in Lublin.

 In my twenty-plus years of genealogical research, I only read about things like this in magazines, saw clips like this in the news or nowadays on YouTube, or even in the movies.
 Never have I ever dreamed that I would experience such a wonderful accident.
-The mystery behind the picture I have of my cousin Paulette is now solved, opening the doors to a hopeful long-term relationship and answers that I’ve been seeking for decades.
+The mystery behind the picture I have of my cousin Paulette is now solved, opening the doors to a hopefully long-term relationship and answers that I’ve been seeking for decades.

 Not only am I very thankful to GD for this, as He is always behind the scenes, but the support I received from a great genealogist by the name of Trisha Wilson, a good friend, neighbor, and mentor, who always lends an ear when asked.
 Since only 4 days ago, I’ve added many names to my family tree and began establishing relationships with cousins who I never knew existed who live a mere 15 minutes drive from me.

-We will be meeting hopefully this coming Saturday night.
-Venue and time will be discussed.
 This may be a closed chapter that is roughly 70 years old, but a new chapter is beginning, and it began last Thursday morning when I just randomly went onto www.jewishgen.org just to see what was new.